SMAPPNYU/smapputil/README.md

 #[check_dump_integrity](https://github.com/SMAPPNYU/smapputilities/tree/master/py/archive_tools)

 Checks whether one or more mongo databases from [dump_database](#dump_database) were dumped successfully at a specified location.
+Dumps can be in .bson or .json format.

 abstract:
 ```python